 The training period also helps people find their insulin sensitivity factor — the number of points that one unit of insulin will lower one’s blood glucose — and insulin-to-carbohydrate ratios, or how many grams of carbohydrate one unit of insulin will cover.
 (People may have different insulin-to-carbohydrate ratios for different times of day, including one for the early morning when a person may need more insulin to compensate for insulin resistance.)
 Knowing one’s insulin-to-carbohydrate ratio is key to determining how much insulin to bolus before a meal.
 Trainers will also help new users learn how to use premeal blood glucose readings to adjust insulin boluses.
 For instance, a high level may require the user to add a “correction dose” of insulin to a premeal bolus to help ensure that blood glucose levels are within target range two hours after the meal.

 Too many calculations, you say?
-Some of today’s insulin pumps will figure out bolus doses automatically based on the user’s blood glucose reading and the amount of carbohydrate he plans on consuming.
+Many of today’s insulin pumps will figure out bolus doses automatically based on the user’s blood glucose reading and the amount of carbohydrate he plans on consuming.
 To do this, the pump must be programmed with a user’s insulin sensitivity factor and insulin-to-carbohydrate ratios, and the user must still count the grams of carbohydrate in his meal himself or at least enter the foods and portion sizes into a device programmed to count the carbohydrates.
 Some pump companies have “married” their pump with a blood glucose meter, eliminating the need to manually enter blood glucose readings.
 The meter transmits readings directly to the pump via infrared or radio waves.